gkjohnson/three-mesh-bvh/README.md

 _NOTE The when using the [refit](#refit) function the `surfaceAreaScore` can be used to check how significantly the structure of the BVH has degraded and rebuild it if it has changed beyond some threshold ratio._

-## Individual Functions
+## Individual Exports

-Functions exported individually not part of a class.
+Functions and constants exported individually not part of a class.

 ### getTriangleHitPointInfo